 - 1. Making up references, quoting wrong sources, etc. You may not make up reference information or sources or cite other sources in place of the actual source of the material you are using. - 2.
 Falsifying data.
-You may not make up or falsify data as part of surveys, in laboratory experiments, or in any other academic exercise. - 3.
-Misrepresenting your situation to be excused from academic work.
+You may not make up or falsify data as part of surveys, in laboratory experiments, or in any other academic exercise.

+- 3. Misrepresenting your situation to be excused from academic work or to get an extension.
 You may not go to the nurse or the counselor with a made-up excuse in order to be given an extension on a paper or other assignment or avoid taking an exam. - 4.
 Submitting the same paper in more than one class.
-You may not submit the same paper, or substantively the same paper, in more than class unless you are given permission from both faculty members (or by the second faculty member in the event the second class occurs in a later semester).
+You may not submit the same paper, or substantively the same paper, in more than class unless you are given written permission from both faculty members.
 If permission is given, you must follow instructions on any modifications you must make. - 5.
 Informing a student in a later class about questions on tests or quizzes.
 When tests or quizzes are given for multiple classes that meet at different times, a student who takes the exam at an earlier time may not inform students who have yet to take the exam about the test questions, answers, or anything else regarding the contents of the test or quiz. - 6.
 Misrepresenting your academic work or qualifications in any way.
-Examples include misrepresenting one's grade point average or academic qualifications on an application for an internship or summer study.
+Examples include misrepresenting one's grade point average or academic qualifications on an application for an internship or summer study. - 7.
+Misrepresenting a faculty member or an officer in any way.
+Examples include telling an officer that a faculty member has already approved something which the concerned faculty member did not and vice versa or telling a lie to a faculty member or an officer about what another faculty member or an officer said or did.